 F-4.1.7 The draft shield will automatically come into place.
 The specimens are placed automatically in the center of heater chamber channel.

-F-4.1.8 At the end of 300 seconds (unless otherwise specified), read the percent shrinkage as indicated on the PC screen attached to instrument output, to the nearest 0.1 percent.
+F-4.1.8 At the end of 300 s (unless otherwise specified), read the percent shrinkage as indicated on the PC screen attached to instrument output, to the nearest 0.1 percent.

 F-4.1.9 Remove and discard the specimens.

 F-4.1.10 The test time may vary depending on specific requirement of customer and / or mutual agreement between producer and customer.
-A few specific applications may require test time of 900 second (15 min).
+A few specific applications may require test time of 900 s (15 min).

-F-4.1.11 The required test temperature is generally in the range 177 to 180 °C for normal shrinkage yarn.
+F-4.1.11 The required test temperature is generally in the range 177 °C to 180 °C for normal shrinkage yarn.

 F-4.2 Test Procedure for Yarns in Vertical Position